John Schneider (screen actor): Music

-In 2019, on January 29, LIVE, at a filming of the TV show "Good Rockin' Tonight," John Schneider was Inducted on the air into The Louisiana Music Hall Of Fame in Baton Rouge, Louisiana.
+In 2019, on January 29, LIVE, at a filming of the television show "Good Rockin' Tonight," John Schneider was Inducted on the air into The Louisiana Music Hall Of Fame in Baton Rouge, Louisiana.

 "I hadn't done music since 1990.
 People responded to that music, and one thing led to another," shares Schneider.
 "It's funny.
 Even though I had a bunch of No. 1 songs, people say, 'Oh, I love that Dukes of Hazzard song you sang!'
 Well, I didn't sing it, Waylon Jennings sang it.
 I'm famous for music by a song I never sang.
 Crazy."

-In November 2021, Schneider spoke and performed at Global Vision Bible Church in Wilson County, Tennessee.

 In 2023, Schneider competed in season ten of The Masked Singer as "Donut".
 He finished in 2nd place where he also referenced the death of his wife Alicia Allain.

 Theater

 Schneider has also been involved with a number of stage performances: